The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Right.

-If you find something that's functional, don't take it out until you know what it's doing, is Chesterton Spence and precautionary principles is don't mess with the complex systems until you know more than you almost certainly do when you first find them.
+As Chesterton Spence, the precautionary principle says, don't mess with the complex systems until you know more than you almost certainly do when you first find them.

 Right.

-And I'm of course a huge fan of capitalism and what it produces, but this is a health consequence we should be aware of, which is effectively a self-blinding to harm in order to continue to make some profit that got underway before you knew what the harm was.
+And I'm, of course, a huge fan of capitalism and what it produces, but this is a health consequence we should be aware of, which is effectively a self-blinding to harm in order to continue to make some profit that got underway before you knew what the harm was.

 Yes.

-Let's um let's start with actually uh Donald Trump's tweet.
+Let's start with actually Donald Trump's tweet.

-He says it is very important that the drug companies justify the success of their various COVID drugs.
+He says, it is very important that the drug companies justify the success of their various COVID drugs.

 Many people think they are a miracle that saved millions of lives.